Astrophysical Tests of Dark Matter Self-Interactions: Physical Effects in Galaxies and Clusters

 Finally, we note that the global properties of stellar halos---the moderately phase-mixed debris from disrupted satellites---are independent of SIDM model \cite{Dooley:2016ajo}.
 Most of the mass of the stellar halo comes from the few most massive satellites to fall into the host because of the steepness of the stellar mass--halo mass relation and the halo mass function \cite{Deason:2016wld}.
 These satellites quickly sink to the center of the host by dynamical friction.
 The mass loss is driven by the rapidly shrinking tidal radius, accompanying the rapidly decaying orbit.
 The orbital decay is independent of SIDM model, and hence, the stellar halos have bulk properties identical to the CDM case.
 See Ref. \cite{Dooley:2016ajo} for an extended discussion of the conditions under which SIDM might affect stellar halo observables.

 In short, the relative evolution of SIDM and CDM satellites is driven by gravity rather than non-gravitational scattering.
 Self-interactions matter in the sense that they set the core size of halos, and hence the tidal radius.
-Once the core is set, though, the evolution can be modeled as if halos are made up of collisionless particles, unless the evaporation rate is very high \cite{Zeng:2021ldo}.
+Once the core is set, though, the evolution can be modeled as if halos are made up of collisionless particles, unless the evaporation rate is very high \cite{Zeng:2021ldo}. {This is especially true in the core-expansion phase; if the interaction cross-sections are such that core-collapse timescales are short, the interplay between gravity and self-interactions becomes more complicated as discussed in \ref{sec:core_collapse}.}